Nicky1262/Admission-Processing-AI_Bot/README.md

 # Admission-Processing-AI_Bot
-An UiPath bot that can OCR extract the student’s transcript and does the basic admission evaluation using GEN AI
+An UiPath bot that can OCR extract the student’s transcript and does the basic admission evaluation using GEN AI AI-Enhanced Transcript Processing and Admission Evaluation Bot is a cutting-edge solution designed to revolutionize the way educational institutions handle student applications.
+By utilizing advanced artificial intelligence technologies such as natural language processing and machine learning, the bot automates the extraction and interpretation of academic data from transcripts of various formats and standards.
+This ensures accurate and consistent processing, saving valuable time and reducing the risk of human errors commonly associated with manual transcript evaluation.